20 Ways to Improve Your Electronic Keyboard Playing Skills

 Improvisation covers a broad spectrum of musical techniques, techniques that range from chords to counters, to ad-libbing.
 Correspondingly, it is one of the hardest subjects to study in music.

-Sad to say, though, if you wish to infuse your keyboard playing with that special touch, that special magic, you have to learn some degree of improvisation.
+Sad to say, though, if you wish to infuse your keyboard playing with that special touch, that special magic, you have to master some degree of improvisation.
 To make the process easier, start slow.
 Start simple too, it is foolish to expect yourself to be Oscar Peterson overnight.
-Take the time to familiarize yourself with basic music concepts such as triads and modulation.
+Take the time to familiarize yourself with basic music concepts such as triads and modulation as well.
 Once you get the hang of it, everything becomes intuitive.
 You might even find yourself loving the opportunities to improvise.

 12. Transcribe Your Favorite Songs